roebel/py_find_1st/README.md

 # py_find_1st #

-py_find_1st  is a numpy extension that allows to find the first index into an array that validates a boolean condition that can consist of a comparison operator and a limit value.
+py_find_1st  is a numpy extension that allows to find the first index into an 1D-array that validates a boolean condition that can consist of a comparison operator and a limit value.

 ## Functionality ##